-The efficient cost of an in-scope block-funded hospital is calculated using the formula as above, using cost parameters from Table 22 indexed forward three years (refer to Section 3 of the National Efficient Cost Determination 2024-25).
+The efficient cost of an in-scope block-funded hospital is calculated using the formula as above, using cost parameters from Table 24 indexed forward three years (refer to Section 3 of the National Efficient Cost Determination 2025-26).

-8.3.2 Calculation of the efficient cost of specialist psychiatric, major city and other standalone hospitals
+8.3.2 Calculation of the efficient cost of specialist psychiatric, major city and other standalone hospitals been escalated by the NEC25 adjusted indexation rate to become the NEC25 efficient cost for each of these hospitals.
+Indexation is described in further detail in Section 8.4.

 Specialist mental health hospitals are excluded from the model from the outset.
 These hospitals are assigned model costs based on advice from jurisdictions.
-Where advice was not received from jurisdictions, reported 2021-22 NPHED data or the final supplementary NEC23 efficient cost has been escalated by the NEC24 adjusted indexation rate to become the NEC24 efficient cost for each of these hospitals.
-Indexation is described in further detail in Section 8.4.
+Where advice was not received from jurisdictions, reported 2022-23 NPHED data or the final supplementary NEC24 efficient cost has

-The 2024-25 efficient cost for the nine major city hospitals, as well as the one other standalone hospital, will be determined separately in a similar way, following consultation with jurisdictions.
+The 2025-26 efficient cost for the ten major city hospitals, as well as the one other standalone hospital, will be determined separately in a similar way, following consultation with jurisdictions.

-8.4 Indexation of the 2021-22 model
+8.4 Indexation of the 2022-23 model

-Due to the three-year time lag in data collection, cost model results for 2021-22 were indexed over three years to give a price model for 2024-25.
-Figure 10 shows that the raw indexation rate (5.8 per cent) is given by the slope of the exponential line of best-fit of in-scope expenditure for block-funded hospitals across five years.
-Establishments with data quality issues in 2019-20 or 2020-21 were excluded from the calculation of comparisons using those years.
+Due to the three-year time lag in data collection, cost model results for 2022-23 were indexed over three years to give a price model for 2025-26.
+Figure 10 shows that the raw indexation rate (7.3%) is given by the slope of the exponential line of best-fit of in-scope expenditure for block-funded hospitals across five years.
+Establishments with data quality issues were excluded from the calculation of comparisons using those years.

-For NEC24, increases in the minimum superannuation guarantee (refer to Section 7.4.1 for further background information) are reflected in the data resulting in an over-estimation of expenditure growth for affected pairs of years.
-To account for this, the expenditure of the more recent year of each affected pair is deflated by 0.27 per cent prior to calculation of the cumulative change in expenditure across five years.
-The raw indexation rate is then adjusted to include an additional 0.81 per cent to prospectively account for increases in the minimum superannuation guarantee.
-The adjusted NEC24 indexation rate was calculated using the formula:
+For NEC25, increases in the minimum superannuation guarantee (refer to Section 7.4.1 for further background information) are reflected in the data resulting in an over-estimation of expenditure growth for affected pairs of years.
+To account for this, the expenditure of the more recent year of each affected pair is deflated by 0.27% prior to calculation of the cumulative change in expenditure across five years.
+The raw indexation rate is then adjusted to include an additional 0.81% to prospectively account for increases in the minimum superannuation guarantee.
+The adjusted NEC25 indexation rate was calculated using the formula:

-Adjusted NEC24 indexation rate = $[(1+5.8\%)^3 \times (1+0.81\%)]^{\frac{1}{3}} - 1 = 6.1\%$
+Adjusted NEC25 indexation rate= $[(1+7.3\%)^3 \times (1+0.81\%)]^{\frac{1}{3}} - 1 = 7.6\%$

-The overall 2021-22 model spend was projected to 2024-25 using the annual indexation factor of 6.1 per cent per annum, as specified in the National Efficient Cost Determination 2024-25.
+The overall 2022-23 model spend was projected to 2025-26 using the annual indexation factor of 7.6% per annum, as specified in the National Efficient Cost Determination 2025-26.

-Figure 10: Raw NEC24 Indexation
+Figure 10: Raw NEC25 Indexation